 You should keep evidence of your work and/or study, so that you can provide it to us when you think that you have met the SHEV pathway requirements.
-You can give us this evidence as soon as you think you meet the SHEV pathway requirements; you do not need to wait until your SHEV expires.
 More information on where and how you lodge your evidence of satisfying the SHEV pathway requirements will be available on this webpage in due course.

 Evidence that you could provide to prove that you meet the SHEV pathway requirements on the basis of studying could include, but is not limited to:

 - electronic Confirmation of Enrolment (eCOE), which details the type of course, the course provider, the duration of the course and the type of qualification offered

 - proof of meeting course requirements, including attendance certificates or records